FluxML/Flux.jl/docs/src/training/optimisers.md

 In practice, it is fairly common to schedule the learning rate of an optimiser to obtain faster convergence.
 There are a variety of popular scheduling policies, and you can find implementations of them in [ParameterSchedulers.jl](https://darsnack.github.io/ParameterSchedulers.jl/dev/README.html).
 The documentation for ParameterSchedulers.jl provides a more detailed overview of the different scheduling policies, and how to use them with Flux optimizers.
 Below, we provide a brief snippet illustrating a [cosine annealing](https://arxiv.org/pdf/1608.03983.pdf) schedule with a momentum optimiser.

-First, we import ParameterSchedulers.jl and initalize a cosine annealing schedule to varying the learning rate between `1e-4` and `1e-2` every 10 steps.
+First, we import ParameterSchedulers.jl and initialize a cosine annealing schedule to vary the learning rate between `1e-4` and `1e-2` every 10 steps.
 We also create a new [`Momentum`](@ref) optimiser.
 ```julia
 using ParameterSchedulers